Physical Neural Cellular Automata for 2D Shape Classification: Tile Firmware

 The number of cell updates is kept at 30, which is consistent with the neural network training.
 The number of directions is 4 (i.e., the 4 cardinal neighbours of the tile), however this can easily be scaled to 6 neighbours if the system is expanded into 3D.

 \textbf{Sending/Receiving Data.} The sending and receiving of cell states between neighbours occurs via the TTL TX and RX pins of each of the UART ports on the Arduino.
 Although for the majority of the program these cell states are stored as floats, during the communication phase they are converted by a linear scale to integer values between 0 - 255 to allow for communication via serial link.
-Although this introduces some noise to the system, from the results shown below, this does not appear to be a problem.
+Although this introduces some noise to the system, it does not appear to be a problem, as suggested by the results shown below.

-\textbf{Updating Cell State.} To update the cell state, only a forward pass of the neural network is required as training takes place offline.
+\textbf{Updating Cell State.} To update the cell state, only a neural network forward pass is required as training takes place offline.
 The basic method is shown in Listing \ref{list:update}, where $n$, $e$, $s$, and $w$ are the cell states received from the north, east, south and west neighbours respectively.
-Note that if no neighbour is present, or the modules are out of sync and the neighbour has not yet sent a message, this data with be {0}.
+Note that if no neighbour is present, or the modules are out of sync and the neighbour has not yet sent a message, this data will be {0}.